Masterflitzer/JPG2HEIC/README.md

-# jpg2heic
+# JPG2HEIC
-Bulk convert jpg images to HEIC/HEIF with metadata in Bash.
+Bulk convert JPG images to HEIC/HEIF with metadata in Bash.

 ### Preparation